List of Critical Role cast members: Aabria Iyengar

 In Campaign 3, Iyengar appears in a guest role as Deanna Leimert, a gnome cleric of the Dawnfather.
 She and Chetney are exes; after they broke up, Deanna married, had a family and died.
 Her husband went on a quest and found a cleric who brought Deanna back to life two hundred years later.
 Later, as the campaign briefly catches up with the Crown Keepers from Exandria Unlimited (2021), Iyngar has a guest stint as Dungeon Master in back–to–back episodes.

 Iyengar then joined the main cast for Campaign 4.
-Iyengar plays as Thaisha Lloy.
+Iyengar plays as Thaisha Lloy, an orc druid who follows the Old Path of rituals and magic separate from the gods.
+She is from House Lloy, a smithing house of importance in Dol-Makjar, and shares children with Halandil Fang.